sradics/digital-garden/_notes/Team Genius.md

 Meanwhile, those with traits harmful to a group, including the disposition for free-riding and selfishness, are punished or alienated. — location: [1026](kindle://book?action=open&asin=B00OG8AXKO&location=1026) ^ref-59635

 ---
+Meanwhile, those with traits harmful to a group, including the disposition for free-riding and selfishness, are punished or — location: [1101](kindle://book?action=open&asin=B00OG8AXKO&location=1101) ^ref-39418

+---
 this talent for joining and reducing overall stress may prove to be far more important — location: [1029](kindle://book?action=open&asin=B00OG8AXKO&location=1029) ^ref-40281

 ---